The True Value of Emotional Ties

 There comes a moment in life when material things cease to matter and we realize that the most valuable thing in life are our emotional ties to people.

 We truly feel at home when we’re around the people we really care about.
 The most valuable thing in life is not measured in material possessions.
 It’s measured in emotional ties.

 We may forget this, or there may be times when we don’t realize how important it is.
 However the truth is that most things are easier when someone comes along with us.

 Having an emotional heart rich in love and friendship is truly meaningful as time goes by.
 Over time you learn to value the capacity to love and have a shoulder to cry on.

-Loving and valuing what surrounds us is the basis of growth
+Loving and valuing what surrounds us

 Our list of priorities changes throughout our life

 Our attitude is determined by our priorities.
 This is why, when we look back, we realize how much we’ve changed.